c19witness/uk-covid19-inquiry/2023-11-27_module-2/1_Mr_Sadiq_Khan.rst

 **Counsel Inquiry**: Indeed.
 So we will -- this is something we've already heard evidence about, that by 8 April Dominic Raab was taking the place of the Prime Minister because of his illness.

-Now, in the first line of this letter you refer there to the use of non-medical face coverings, and does this pick up on the point you've already made, which is that you were wanting to distinguish what we have been describing as face coverings from the sort of PPE-style specialist equipment?
+Now, in the first line of this letter you refer there to the use of non-medical :outline:`face coverings`. and does this pick up on the point you've already made, which is that you were wanting to distinguish what we have been describing as :outline:`face coverings` from the sort of PPE-style specialist equipment?

 **Mr Sadiq Khan**: Spot on.
 The other key word in that first line is "reviews".
 To your point, I appreciate the initial view may have been not a sensible use but I'm saying to the government: review that in light of -- what I go on to say.